lukin0110/docker-recipe-deploywebapp/README.md

 ### Production image

-The [production image](DockerfileNginx) is being build with the automated builds of docker hub as well.
+The [production image](DockerfileNginx) is being build with the automated builds feature of docker hub as well.

 Snippet that downloads and extracts the artifact:
 ```bash